 - Preheat oven to 350°F. Line a 9x9 square pan with foil or parchment paper and spray with cooking spray.

 - Mix crumbs, 1/4 cup sugar, and melted butter with a fork in a large bowl.
 Press into the bottom of the prepared pan.
+Be sure to compact it very well.
+Any little holes in the crust will cause the filling to leak through.
 Bake for 12 minutes.

 - While the crust is baking, prepare the filling.
 Whisk the eggs with remaining 2 cups of sugar.
 Whisk in juices, zest, and tequila, then whisk in flour until no lumps remain.